 McFadden’s was one of the first prime spots on the North Shore.
 Although it serves food, it leans more toward nightclub than restaurant.
 The mahogany bar has been known to double as a dance floor for women later in the evening.
 That bar also offers a great vantage point to catch the game on one of the 30 HD TVs.
 If the weather is pleasant, a riverside patio offers a gorgeous view of the city.

 The menu isn’t strictly Irish-themed either.
 Chef Mic’s nachos are a favorite.
 Appetizers include Shepherd’s Pie-Rogi: pierogies stuffed with beef.
 Sandwiches, burgers, and salads round out the menu.

-There are daily specials, like Two Dollar Thursdays, where a half order of wings, burgers, or domestic beers are each $2.
-Specials for home games, a four-bottle Miller Light Bucket for $12, runs from pre-game until the game ends on weekends or until midnight on weekdays.
+There are daily specials, like Two Dollar Thursdays, when a half order of wings, burgers, or domestic beers are each $2.
+A special for home games, a four-bottle Miller Light Bucket for $12, runs from pre-game until the game ends on weekends or until midnight on weekdays.

 Rivertowne North Shore

 Charlie the Tuna may arguably be Pittsburgh’s most recognizable piscine mascot, but a close second is Rivertowne’s fedora-wearing Wylie the Fish.
 That’s because since 2002 Rivertowne has expanded from a single restaurant in Verona to four locations and a brewery.

 The latest location is Rivertowne North Shore, which opened in 2010 in the Del Monte building.
 A top attraction is the riverside patio fire pit.
 Enjoy it while sipping one of Rivertowne’s signature brews, perhaps the appropriately titled Float Trip IPA, made from Nugget, Cascade, El Dorado, Citra, and Galaxy hops.